 The best travel blogs often include travel tips, reviews of hotels and restaurants, as well as adventurous stories.
 You can earn an income through a travel blog with sponsored content, running display ads or selling helpful guides to your audience.

 The name “Nomadic Matt” is a nod to the original meaning of nomad, someone who moves location with no intention or obligation to stay in one place.

-In 2008, Matt quit his job, sold everything I owned (except for two backpacks), and set off on what was supposed to be a year long trip through Asia.
-Twelve years later and he’s grown his personal travel blog into a massive business as one of the most popular travel bloggers on the internet.
+In 2008, Matt quit his job, sold everything he owned (except for two backpacks), and set off on what was supposed to be a year long trip through Asia.
+Twelve years later and he’s grown his personal travel blog into a massive business with a small team to help him manage everything.

 Nomadic Matt has been traveling since 2010 and has visited over 100 countries during his travels.
 He shares his experiences through articles, videos, and social media posts.
 He is a well-respected and accomplished travel blogger.
 He has been writing about his travels for years, sharing the best tips as he explores various regions of the world.

 One Step 4 Ward

 One Step 4Ward is a travel blog written by Johnny Ward.
 His blog is a dedicated resource for travelers who want to read exciting and interesting stories about an unconventional life as well as anyone looking for more advanced tips on how to travel.
 Whether you’re looking for information about how to start planning your first international trip, or what it’s like living abroad as an expat, this blog has something for you.

 Johnny is an impressive individual who became a self made millionaire, built his dream home in Chiang Mai Thailand, visited every country in the world and completed climbing the seven summits; all by his 40th birthday.